 The importance of conserving the heritage in the village and the need to retain and enhance heritage features and sites was highlighted in the workshop discussions and submissions received.
-For instance, the need to link Newbridge Demesne to Donabate Village was noted as being important.
+For instance, the need to link being important.

 Many respondents called for the preservation and retention of Donabate's heritage, with historic features such as Newbridge House and its walls, the churches and the many water pumps located around the village to be maintained and preserved.